= pound

 Stir in one 4-ounce can of diced mild green chiles and cook for 2 minutes.
 Mince 4 cloves of garlic.
 Add in the minced garlic, 2 tablespoons of ground cumin, 1 tablespoon of dried oregano, 1 teaspoon of paprika, ¼ teaspoon of crushed red pepper flakes, and 1 teaspoon of kosher salt to the pot.
 Cook for 1-2 minutes, until fragrant.

 Meanwhile, thoroughly wash 4 carrots and 1 pound of red potatoes under cool, running, drinkable water.
 Chop the carrots into rounds and quarter the potatoes.
 Stir in the carrots and potatoes, making sure to coat them in the spices, cook for about 1-2 minutes.

 Pour in 6 cups of chicken broth and bring to a boil.
 Lower the heat and gently simmer for about 15-20 minutes.
 Leave the pot partially covered and stir occasionally until the potatoes and carrots are tender.

-To serve, reheat the chili if needed and garnish with the parsley, freshly grated Parmigiano-Reggiano, and a dollop of pasteurized plain whole milk Greek yogurt.
+To serve, reheat the soup if needed and garnish with the parsley, freshly grated Parmigiano-Reggiano, and a dollop of pasteurized plain whole milk Greek yogurt.
 Eat up, Mama!

-Once cooled completely, pour leftover chili into silicone molds to freeze into pre-portioned blocks.
+Once cooled completely, pour leftover soup into silicone molds to freeze into pre-portioned blocks.
 Your future self will thank you kindly.